cloudmesh-community/sp19-222-101/project-report/report.md

 misclassification is important emails being flagged as malicious and dangerous emails being flagged as benign.
 This would make it even more confusing to the user to determine the legitimacy of their received emails.

-:wave::heavy_check_mark: the above sentence is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).

-:warning::heavy_check_mark: A paragraph needs at least 3-5 sentences keep the intro one paragraph or make full paragraphs.

 ## The Algorithm